 The easy-going month of spread out gigs included a highlight to The Tipton Project’s growth.
 Natalie and I had long since discussed hosting our own show and when the Greentop Circus Cabaret were looking for new comperes we saw this as a perfect opportunity to test our co-compering skills.
 A bit of planning, lots of nerves and our joint effort paid off well with our debut as comperes for the February cabaret.
 I’d not done any compering before… Phew!

 Sometime in January 2015, an innocuous post about a casting appeared on a Facebook circus group.
 There was limited information with only a yahoo email address to apply to.
 Nonetheless I decided to investigate further even though I assumed it was probably for a low-budget short film.
 I was promptly contacted by an agency and soon found myself talking about an audition at Warner Studios in Leavesden.
 No low-budget short film here!
 Still, I wasn’t quite sure of what the job would entail beyond the brief movement synopsis.
-It was only the day before the audition that I found out the film was The Jungle Book: Origins.
+It was only the day before the audition that I found out it was the new Warner Bros. film Mowgli: Legend of the Jungle.
 A fun, challenging and successful audition began the journey of an unexpected but amazing experience that provided me with a 3 week glimpse into the high-paced, creative and technical world of feature film production.
 I quite like this film business.

 Well I wasn’t expecting to be balancing a full time schedule of filming with tap dance bookings.
 The tap gigs had been confirmed weeks before knowing about the film and since they were all outside of London I had been planning to keep at least the day following each gig clear for rest.
 But that all changed when I signed up to be “special extra” at Warner Studios.

-Keyboard player in Mirth Control at WOW Festival 2015 at the Royal Festival Hall, Southbank Centre
+Keyboard player in Mirth Control for the 2015 WOW Festival at the Royal Festival Hall, Southbank Centre

 Having performed in a tap dance concert at the Queen Elizabeth Hall (QEH) back in 2005 and again at the Purcell Room in 2007, I added violin last year to both the Southbank venues of the QEH and Royal Festival Hall (RFH).
 With the musical play, Edmund the Learned Pig, I was able to add both acting and aerial silks to the QEH.
 This year was the turn of piano and I was proud to be able to add it to the most prestigious of the Southbank venues, RFH.